Measurements of top-quark pair spin correlations in the $e\mu$ channel at $\sqrt{s} = 13$ TeV using $pp$ collisions in the ATLAS detector: SUSY interpretation

 \section{SUSY interpretation}

-The detector-level $\Delta\phi$ and $\Delta\eta$ observables are used to search for supersymmetric top squark pair production (\StSt) with $\tilde{t}_{1} \rightarrow t\tilde{\chi}^{0}_{1}$ decays.
+The detector-level $\Delta\phi$ and $\Delta\eta$ observables using the inclusive selection described in Section~\ref{sec:selection} are used to search for supersymmetric top squark pair production (\StSt) with $\tilde{t}_{1} \rightarrow t\tilde{\chi}^{0}_{1}$ decays.
 Naturalness arguments suggest that SUSY models with light top squarks may provide a solution to the hierarchy problem; however, a light top squark with a mass nearly degenerate with that of the top quark (so called ``stealth stops'') are challenging to detect using direct searches.
 It has been shown that leptonic spectra, such as $\Delta\eta$, can differentiate between \StSt and SM \ttbar production~\cite{Han:2012fw} and in previous searches ATLAS exploited differences between the expected spin correlations in the $\Delta\phi$ observable to set limits on \StSt production at a centre-of-mass energy of 8~TeV~\cite{TOPQ-2014-07}.
 In this analysis the sensitivity of both of these observables is exploited simultaneously to maximise the sensitivity to stealth stop scenarios.
-Double-differential distributions of $\Delta\phi$ in ranges of $\Delta\eta$ of $|\Delta\eta| < 1.5$, $1.5 < |\Delta\eta| < 2.5$, and $2.5 < |\Delta\eta| < 4.5$ are constructed as this was found to provide the optimal sensitivity to a wide variety of \StSt scenarios.
-The MC samples used to simulate left-handed \StSt production are described in Section~\ref{sec:data}.
+Double-differential distributions of $\Delta\phi$ in ranges of $\Delta\eta$ of $|\Delta\eta| < 1.5$, $1.5 < |\Delta\eta| < 2.5$, and $2.5 < |\Delta\eta| < 4.5$ are constructed as this was found to provide the optimal sensitivity to a wide variety of \StSt scenarios, where the majority of the expected sensitivity comes from the $|\Delta\eta|$ component.
+The MC samples used to simulate left-handed \StSt production are described in Section~\ref{sec:data}, and are generated at LO in perturbative QCD.
 Figure~\ref{fig:susy_example_reco} shows the effect on the expected $\Delta\phi$ and $\Delta\eta$ distributions individually, and on the double-differential distributions, from the inclusion of \StSt signal with $m_{\tilde{\chi}^{0}_{1}} = 0.5$~GeV and $m_{\tilde{t}_{1}} = 170$~GeV or $m_{\tilde{t}_{1}} = 210$~GeV compared to the data and SM \ttbar background.
+In the $\Delta\phi$ distribution alone, $f_{\textrm{SM}}$ varies from approximately $0.85$ to $0.99$ between $m_{\tilde{t}_{1}} = 170$~GeV and $m_{\tilde{t}_{1}} = 240$~GeV.